Animal Registration and Renewal

 Guide Dogs, Assistance Dogs or Federal / State Dogs can be registered free of charge.

 These registrations cannot be completed online.
-Please visit one of our Customer Service Centres with proof of status.
+Please visit one of our Customer Service Centres with required proof.

 Greyhounds registered with Greyhound Racing Victoria (GRV)